Kaur912/Kaur912/README.md

 - 👋 Hi, I’m Manpreet Kaur
 - 👀 I’m interested in front-end development
 - 🌱 I’m currently learning to make websites
-- 💞️ I’m looking to collaborate on learning how to code..
+- 💞️ I’m looking to collaborate on a blog..
 - 📫 You can reach me on manpreetkaurks2@gmail.com

 <!---